confluence/python-textbok/python_notes/Python_Basics.rst

 ..
 Note::

     Python will raise an error if you attempt to open a file that has not been created yet for reading.
-Opening a file for writing that will create the file if it does not exist yet.
+Opening a file for writing will create the file if it does not exist yet.

 Built-in types